There was an issue in OUMA and OUMVA models in OUwie versions from its origin through 2.17. This has now been fixed. Details below:

 Variance-covariance matrix calculation error in OUwie

-More importantly for model inference the way OUwie calculated the variance-covariance matrix under the OU model with multiple α\alpha parameters was indeed incorrect.
+For model inference the way OUwie calculated the variance-covariance matrix under the OU model with multiple α\alpha parameters was indeed incorrect.
 In an Ornstein–Uhlenbeck process, shared variance decays through time as a function of the α\alpha parameter: higher values of α\alpha cause trait values to lose memory of their shared history more rapidly, making the optima toward which lineages are pulled more important than their ancestral states.

 Adopting the corrections proposed by Priscilla Lau and colleagues, we have updated the code in OUwie version 3.01 (released March 6, 2026) to correctly calculate the variance-covariance matrix under the OU model with multiple α\alpha parameters.
 We thank Priscilla Lau, Bjørn Kopperud, and Sebastian Höhna for their careful work in identifying this issue and proposing a solution.